the-teachingRSE-project/competencies/competencies.md

 # Introduction {#sec:introduction}

-Computers and software have played a key role in the research life-cycle for many decades.
-Traditionally, they were specialised tools used only in a small number of fields.
-Computer scientists who maintained and programmed them needed decades.
-Traditionally, they were specialised tools used in only a small number of fields.
-The Computer Scientists who maintained and programmed them needed extensive technical training over several years to gain the necessary skills and expertise.
-Fast forward 50-60 years and software and computation are all around us, underpinning our everyday lives.
-This shift is also true within research.
+Computers and software have played a key role in the research life-cycle for many decades, while they are now vital elements of the research process across almost all domains.
+They enable researchers to collect and process ever increasing amounts of data, simulate a wide range of physical phenomena across previously unexplored scales of the universe, and discover previously inconceivably complex structures in nature and societies via Machine Learning.

-With the ability to record and process ever increasing amounts of data, to undertake larger scale, higher resolution simulations and, increasingly, leverage new self-adapting approaches through Machine Learning, computers and software are now vital elements of the research process across almost all domains.
-However, this shift means that basic software skills are now required by researchers at all career levels, across a wide array of research fields where these were not
+This prevalence of computations in research means that basic software skills are now required by researchers at all career levels, and in fields significantly beyond the previously expected.

-previously required.
+Research software is now used and developed not only in science, technology, engineering and mathematics (STEM) domains, but also in medicine and in digital humanities.

 Researchers often lack the skills to use specialised software for their research, let alone write it [@NamingPain].
 If they come from a non-technical domain, they may also struggle to know what to ask when trying to request help from and interact with more experienced staff at their institutions.
 A gap still exists in